wazuh/wazuh-qa/docs/tests/integration/test_agentd/test_agentd_reconnection.md

 ## Testing

-The tests are based on verifying that AgentD is communicating with RemoteD (if the agent is already enrolled), configuring RemoteD to reject this connection, and finally verifying that the agent is enrolled again.
+The tests are based on verifying that `wazuh-agentd` is communicating with `wazuh-remoted` (if the agent is already enrolled), configuring `wazuh-remoted` to reject this connection, and finally verifying that the agent is enrolled again.

 The above is done under the following states of the agent's `client.keys` file:
 - It contains valid keys.